aidswidjaja/fugai/README.md

 # Fugai
 ## an open source alternative to Steam Overlay, Discord Overlay and TeamSpeak (Overwolf) Overlay

-The Fugai application is going to serve as a codebase for a few other projects, most notably Nettomo.
+The Fugai application is going to serve as a codebase for a few other projects.
 While it works as a standalone app, it may be buggy, unmaintained, and additional features might be implemented elsewhere.
 While using this repo directly isn't recommended for end user use, it should work out fine.

 As of 27 June 2020, project development continues at an extremely slow pace.
 It's like, barely being kept alive.
-The idea isn't to have a working product so soon, but rather just to have a codebase I can work on for Nettomo and other dependents by the time those projects are ready :D
+The idea isn't to have a working product so soon, but rather just to have a codebase I can work on for things and other dependents by the time those projects are ready :D

 ### Roadmap:
 - [Bug] Fix window flags